sweng-epfl/public/sdp/Process.md

 ## Weekly meeting

-At the end of each sprint, you will write a summary of what you did, update the project board, then have your weekly meeting with members of the staff.
+At the end of each sprint, you will write a summary of problems you had update the project board, then have your weekly meeting with members of the staff.

-The summary should be either in a `summaries/sprintN.md` file in your repo, or in a `Sprint N` page in the repo wiki, as you prefer (where N is the week number).
+The summary should be in a `Sprint N` page in the repo wiki, where N is the week number.
-In it, each member in alphabetical order writes a few sentences about what they did, what went right, and what they need to improve next time.
+In it, each member in alphabetical order writes a few sentences about any problems they encountered in terms of process, what they should have done instead, and how they will improve in the future.
-At the end, the Scrum Master additionally writes a few sentences about what the team did, what went right overall, and what the team needs to improve next time.
+The Scrum Master also writes the same for the entire team.
 Writing this summary will help you reflect about how to improve and will help the staff know what kind of guidance you need.
-When writing what went right and what you need to improve, focus on the _process_, not on the details of the work.
+The summary must be about the _process_, not about _implementation_ details.

 Please read the [example of a weekly summary](./ExampleSummary.md) to get an idea of what we expect.